computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 The output file should be called: `test_clusters_features.txt`

-### 2. Questions

-Now that you have seen what a feature-based model can do, let's start working with dense word embeddings.
-We have provided a file called `question2.txt` that lists a few initial questions to get you started working with embeddings.
-We've also copied the initial questions below.
-Write your answers to each question on the specified line of `question2.txt` to turn in.

-- What is the dimensionality of these vectors?
-- What are the 5 most similar words to `picnic`?
-- Which of these words is not like the others: "
-- Solve the following analogy: "leg" is to "jump" as X is to "throw"

 ### 3. Dense Representations
 Finally, we'd like to see if dense word embeddings are better for clustering the words in our test set.
 Run the word clustering task again, but this time use a dense word representation.